hnmike/hnmike/00-09 system/template/tag.md

 <%* const GEMINI_API_KEY = "AIzaSyCOzcUDtQ 8 HDdivhEWxUla 96 MNzekSSC 7 o";

-Const tag_prompt = `You are an Information Architecture expert.
-Your role is to analyze the provided document and generate tags based on its content.
-Your goal is to create tags that accurately reflect the core content to improve document classification and search efficiency.

-## Analysis Process
-1. Read and analyze the document carefully.
-2. Consider the following:
-    - Core topics and sub-topics.
-    - Main concepts and themes.
-    - The document's context and domain.
-    - Potential target audience.
-    - Document type and purpose.

-## Tagging Rules
-1.  **From Existing Tags:**
-    - From the provided list of existing tags, select 1-5 tags that best represent the document's main theme or frequently mentioned concepts.
-    - Only use tags that are an **exact match** from the existing tag list.
-2.  **New Tags:**
-    - Generate 1-3 new tags.
-    - Format: #<category> (e.g., #machine-learning , #natural-language-processing )
-    - The new tag's category should reflect the document's main topic, type, or purpose.
-    - It should capture unique aspects of the document not covered by existing tags.
-    - Avoid duplicating existing tags.

-## Important:
-- All tags must include the # prefix.
-- Use specific tags, avoid generic ones.
-- **Output Format: Display all generated tags on a single line, separated by commas.
-ONLY output the tags.**`;

 Const processTags = async (file, newTags) => {
   const normalizeTags = tags => [...
 New Set (tags.Map (tag => tag.Trim ().
 Replace (/ #/g , '')))];